ryt51V/pi-hole/README.md

 ## Unbranched changes in alt/master

+### General

 - Removed "chmod 777 hack".
 - Moved several variables to a config file.
 - Moved a few functions into an include file.
 - Split variable files out of /etc/pihole to /var/lib/pihole.

+### Web Server
 - Can set up an apache vhost (IF it is already installed).
+- The admin interface is split into a separate host listening on port 8080.
+- The password asked during install is used to protect the admin interface at the web server level (lighttpd / apache).